songroup/sonlab-website/_members/shinyun.md

   #orcid: 0000-0003-4125-7809
 ---

 **Yun Shin** is a Ph.D. candidate in the Department of Chemistry at SNU.
-He received his B.S. in Life Sciences from Korea University and M.S. from Biomedical Sciences from SNU.
+He received his B.S. in Life Sciences from Korea University and M.S. in Biomedical Sciences from SNU.
 His current research interests focus on conformational changes in membrane proteins at phospholipid bilayer environment using molecular dynamics simulations.